Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Analytical Example and Numerical Experiments

-\pdfoutput=1 In this section, we illustrate our theory by providing a stylized example in which we can determine the equilibrium bidding strategies in closed form, and then conduct some numerical experiments to verify our theoretical results.
+In this section, we illustrate our theory by providing a stylized example in which we can determine the equilibrium bidding strategies in closed form, and then conduct some numerical experiments to verify our theoretical results.
+The purpose of the analytical example is to confirm our structural results and also help validate that our numerical procedures converge to an approximate version of the equilibrium strategies proposed in our paper.